ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 And for some people, that's just too much.
 Taking on the role of caregiver, guide, and co-provider--or even sole provider--of such young, fragile lives is a uniquely immense burden.
 And that burden can be soul crushing.
 It's not so much that your dreams die or go away, it's just that they now take a backseat to keeping this new, little human alive.

-Given, as I [mentioned previously](http://blog.ryanstraits.com/2018/06/18/part-5-forever-summer.html), so many other humans are sharing in this same parenting experience, you might think that commiseration amongst the ranks is a free and frequent occurrence.
+Given, as I mentioned in my [last post](http://blog.ryanstraits.com/2018/06/18/part-5-forever-summer.html), so many other humans are sharing in this same parenting experience, you might think that commiseration amongst the ranks is a free and frequent occurrence.
 But like so many quirks with parenthood, you may be surprised to learn that it doesn't happen as often as you'd think.

 You might try, at first, to solicit sympathy from friends and family on social media.
 This is always the first instinct.
 But I would proceed with caution as this will likely only reward you a heaping pile of "thoughts and prayers".
 You might turn to other fathers for support--and that camaraderie can be a great thing!--but ultimately, those dads have children of their own to care for, so saddling them with your burden is rarely welcome.